dy/sprae/r&d.md

     ~ it should be separate tokens, like :else [do rest]
   - it can confuse `:if :else` for `:else :if` which is wrong

+## [ ] :else-if token?

+  + `:else.debounce-100 :if.debounce-200` is two separate commands, first adds token, second removes later
+  * therefore if we reach `:else` that had no `:if` counterpart, likely that `:if` is prevented by inline `:else`, so we have to wait for it
+  + `:else-if` can be more efficient: it would not initialize fully `:else` with children before going to `:if`.
+Essentially that would allow lazy init.

 ## [x] Keep className marker of directive or not? -> no

   -> No: first, there's :class directive changing the class itself;